KhopSun/DatingApp_MatchMaking/README.md

 ## 🌟 **Acknowledgements**
 Special thanks to my seniors and colleagues for their ongoing support and collaboration in developing this dating algorithm!
+Also, thanks to Marco Santos for insightful Medium articles on dating algorithms using Machine Learning.
+The articles provided valuable resources for building the algorithm and understanding the key machine learning techniques involved.